MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/how-to-export-electronic-payments.md

 ---
-title: How to Export Electronic Payments
+title: How to Export Electronic Payments [ES]
-description: In Business Central, you can export payment journal entries into a file format according to four different payment standards.
-You must use the following pages to export according to the different payment standards.
+description: In Business Central, you can use the following pages to export payment journal entries into a file format according to four different payment standards.

 author: SorenGP